charlieqi02/charlieqi02.github.io/_pages/about.md

   - /about.html
 ---

 My name is Zhisheng Qi (齐志圣).
-I am currently in the final year of my undergraduate studies at Hainan University, where I hold the position of student researcher within my college's laboratory.
+I am currently in the final year of my undergraduate studies at Hainan University. <font color="red">In Fall 2025, I will be joining the Department of Computer Science at University of Oregon as a Ph.D. student.</font>

-<font color="red">I am actively seeking a Ph.D. position commencing in the Fall of 2025!</font>

 ## Research Interests
-My research interests primarily lie in the domains of graph neural networks and machine learning, with a particular emphasis on reasoning over dynamic systems, such as temporal knowledge graphs, and graph representation learning.
-Additionally, I am open to extending my research interests to related fields.
+I am interested in exploring large language model (LLM) agents, with a particular focus on how multiple agents interact with one another.
+My research aims to understand the dynamics of these interactions and investigate their applications in social contexts, including communication, collaboration, and decision-making processes.

 ## News
 **Sep 04, 2024**